OskarVagero/highRES-Europe-WF/README.md

 6. Run the snakemake workflow `snakemake --cores 16 --use-conda` (the number of cores should be based on the individual setup)

 ## Snakemake workflow
+An overview of the Snakemake workflow, and the rules is included in the DAG below.

 <img src="https://github.com/OskarVagero/highRES-Europe-WF/blob/MENOFS/analysis/figures/dag_resultsdb.png" width=80% height=80%>

 ## Model description